lowRISC/qemu/docs/opentitan/otptool.md

 * `-e` specify how many bits are used in the VMEM file to store ECC information.
 Note that ECC information is not stored in the QEMU RAW file for now.

+* `-f` select which partition(s) and partition field(s) should be shown when option `-s` is used.
+  When not specified, all partitions and fields are reported.

 * `-i` specify the initialization vector for the Present scrambler used for partition digests.
   This value is "usually" found within the `hw/ip/otp_ctrl/rtl/otp_ctrl_part_pkg.sv` OT file, from the last entry of `RndCnstDigestIV` array, _i.e._ item 0.
 It is used along with option